Did you know that there are many ways to choose the best educational setting for your child?

 These are just two important facts about EdChoice and how they help put information into the hands of parents.
 As a matter of fact, you can download introductory educational materials to help you get started.

-As we listened to a distinct panel of experts in the field of school choice, there were a few underlying points that really brought home the reason behind the power of choice:
+As we listened to a distinguished panel of experts in the field of school choice, there were a few underlying points that really brought home the reason behind the power of choice:

 - parents should be empowered to make education choices for their own children